structix-cli/structix/docs/cli-commands/ops/setup/cluster.md

 ## Examples

-To set up a cluster provider configuration, run the command:
+To set up a cluster provider, run the following command:

 ```bash
 structix ops setup cluster
 ```

 You will be prompted to select a cluster provider (either "minikube" or "kubeconfig").
-If you choose "kubeconfig", you will have the option to either enter a path to an existing kubeconfig file or paste the kubeconfig content directly.
+If you choose "kubeconfig", you will then be asked how to provide the kubeconfig—either by entering a path to an existing kubeconfig file or by pasting the kubeconfig content directly.
 Follow the prompts to complete the setup.